 We consider what 2021 might bring with potential changes to insurers pricing and hedging strategies following the November RPI reform announcement and possible further market volatility arising from the economic impacts of the pandemic and implementation of Brexit.

 What is the demand for de-risking transactions likely to be from schemes in 2021 and beyond?
 We explore this and look at which schemes are likely to be eyeing opportunities.

 2020 has seen a dramatic increase in demand for accurate and timely information about mortality, which in the context of the pandemic is understandable.
 There is now a substantial amount of new data and nuance for trustees and sponsors of pension schemes to consider when setting the longevity assumptions for their own scheme.
 We explore the information available and importance of understanding the scheme’s specific longevity profile when approaching the insurance market, as well as reviewing the response of the longevity risk transfer market during this extraordinary year and possible future influencing factors.

 Holistic journey planning

 Having a robust journey plan in place can help support the delivery of a scheme's long-term objectives and optimise any transaction outcome.
 We look at the steps taken by schemes who have completed their journey plans to learn from their experiences.
 This includes the different transaction options now available and the practical preparatory steps that should be captured within a schemes holistic journey planning to be truly ready to capitalise on any market opportunities.
 We draw on aspects of Barnett Waddingham's DB Navigator framework to show how schemes can effectively chart their own course towards their endgame.

 Case study: Old British Steel Pension Scheme £2bn buy-in transaction

-Barnett Waddingham advised on recent £2bn transaction of the Old British Steel Pension Scheme completed in October 2020, this is anticipated to potentially be the largest transaction this extraordinary year.
+Barnett Waddingham advised on the recent £2bn transaction of the Old British Steel Pension Scheme, completed in October 2020.
+This is anticipated to potentially be the largest transaction this extraordinary year.